Gustavo Chacín

 Gustavo Adolfo Chacín (/tʃɑːˈsiːn/; born December 4, 1980) is a Venezuelan former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays and Houston Astros.

 Career

 Toronto Blue Jays

 In 2004, Chacín led all minor leaguers with 18 wins, and was the 24th pitcher used by the Blue Jays, tying the team record set in the 2002 season.
-Chacín was the first left-handed starter to win his major league debut against the New York Yankees in the Joe Torre era (1996–2007).